gbaroda85/studio/README.md

 Deploying this application to Vercel is a straightforward process.
 Follow these steps to get your site live.

+### IMPORTANT: Deploying Updates

+Every time you make changes to your app, you must **push those changes to your Git repository** before Vercel can see them.
+If your deployment is failing with an old error, it's likely because the latest code fixes have not been pushed to your repository.

 ### Step 1: Push Your Code to a Git Repository

 Vercel deploys directly from a Git repository (like GitHub, GitLab, or Bitbucket).